Art State of Mind

 The Picassos

-The great, Spanish artist, Pablo Ruiz Picasso (1881-1973) showed incredible artistic talent from an early age.
+The great, Spanish artist, Pablo Picasso (1881-1973) showed incredible artistic talent from an early age.
 At just seven years old, he began to learn how to draw from life and paint with oils under the instruction of his father, Spanish painter Jose Ruiz Blasco.
 His mother, Maria Picasso y Lopez also supported his becoming an artist.
-However, it was Jose who provided Picasso with the formal artistic training that helped him to develop his artistic skills.
-Jose was an artist known for painting landscapes, still lives and wildlife, primarily birds and game.
-For many years he was also a professor of art at several art institutions across Spain including the School of Crafts in Malaga, The School of Fine Arts in La Coruna and The School of Fine Arts in Barcelona.
+However, it was Ruiz Blasco who provided Picasso with the formal artistic training that helped him to develop his artistic skills.

 After a short stay at school, rebellious Picasso went off in his own direction to pursue his passion.
-Over the years, Picasso’s oeuvre expanded to several disciplines that included painting, sculpture, ceramics, printmaking and theater design.
+Over the years, the artist’s oeuvre expanded to several disciplines that included painting, sculpture, ceramics, printmaking and theater design.
 As a result, Pablo Picasso is remembered for being one of the most influential artists of the 20th century.

 The Averys